-Defense Strategies for Colorado Domestic Battery Charges
+Defense Strategies for Denver Domestic Battery Charges

 Legally speaking, domestic battery is very specifically defined.
-If you can show that your situation does not a meet a specific part of the definition, it can make a huge impact on both the charge and consequences you suffer.
+If you can show that your situation does not meet a specific part of the definition, it can make a huge impact on both the charge and consequences you suffer.
 Talk to your Denver criminal defense lawyer about the best defense strategy for your case.

-No Deadly Weapon Present
+Domestic Strategies: No Deadly Weapon Present

 In order for prosecutors to convict you on aggravated domestic battery charges, they will have to prove that you threatened the use of a deadly weapon or that a deadly weapon was present.
 If the victim or law enforcement officers simply assumed that a deadly weapon was present, you might be able to walk out of court with reduced charges.
 There is a big difference between a felony and a misdemeanor in Colorado – it’s worth the fight.

-No Knowledge of The Incident
+Domestic Strategies: No Knowledge of The Incident

 In order for domestic battery to occur, the defendant has to have knowingly caused the victim to fear imminent danger.
 There are a lot of ways to show that you did not intentionally or knowingly put the alleged victim in fear of imminent danger.
 If you were heavily intoxicated or were sending messages that you did not realize would be considered threatening, you might be able to use this as evidence in your case.